Research Topics

 Thunderstorms

 Lightning activity in thunderstorms is closely related to the microphysics of clouds and storm dynamics.
 The storms with large amounts of lightning are often also very destructive, having large hail, strong winds, and excessive rainfall.
 These storms are often the cause of flash floods, which are often observed in the southern parts of Israel.
-We are researching the connections between lightning activity, rainfall and severe weather in a number of locations around the world..
-See the FLASH project website
+We are researching the connections between lightning activity, rainfall and severe weather in a number of locations around the world.
+See the FLASH project website.
+In addition, we are studying the link between lightning activity in hurricanes, and the intensification of these storms.

 Sprites

-Sprites are a new phenomenon discovered in the upper atmosphere in 1989.
+Sprites are a phenomenon discovered in the upper atmosphere in 1989.
 They are optical flashes of light that occur far above thunderstorms (50-100 km altitude), but are associated with a specific type of intense lightning in the storm below (positive lightning).
 The strong flashes that produce the sprites also produce strong radio signals that we can easily detect in Israel, even if the storm occurs in the United States.
-We have also observed sprites from the Columbia Space Shuttle.
+We perform regular ground-based observations of sprites in the winter thunderstorm season in Israel.
+In addition, we are working on laboratory experiments to investigate the possibility of sprites existing on other planets.

-There is strong evidence that the earth's temperatures are warming, and that this warming is caused in part by anthropogenic activity on our planet.
+There is strong evidence that the Earth's temperatures are warming, and that this warming is caused in large part by anthropogenic activity on our planet.
 Changes in greenhouse gases over the next 50 years are expected to result in major climate changes on a global scale, and perhaps also here in Israel.
 We are studying how the climate in Israel has changed over the last 50-100 years, while trying to predict possible future changes to the region's climate.
+We are particularly interested in the impact of climate change on thunderstorms and severe weather (both regionally and globally).
+In addition, we have started monitoring the upper atmospheric temperatures above Israel (~90km) to study climate changes in the mesopause region.

 El Nino